Let’s face it, having to fly internationally with a dog is not fun, it’s a lot of work, and it’s stressful for both

-Sora has flown with us on many occasions both domestically and internationally (both in the cargo hold and cabin), and we’ve cataloged our helpful hints into a single blog post.
-Please keep in mind, since each airline has different rules (like Delta who made changes in March of 2018 and Alaska Airlines in May 2018), we are unable to provide detailed information for each individual airline, however, the guidelines below should help get you started and cover most of the planning.
+Please keep in mind, since each airline has different rules (like Delta who made changes in March of 2018 and Alaska Airlines in May 2018), it’s important to check with specific airlines for up-to-date information.
+However, the guidelines below should help get you started and cover most of the planning.